Wireless Internet is a Utility

 It’s costly to have them come to your business to do wireless site surveys.
 The good news is that most customers don’t need them.

-In some cases, a customer’s environment is so complex it requires us to perform a wireless site survey, but for most cases, a predictive RF design will be adequate.
+In some cases, a customer’s environment is so complex it requires us to perform a wireless site survey, but in most cases, a predictive RF design will be adequate.

 Analyze > Design > Deploy > Support